taoshidev/proprietary-trading-network/docs/miner.md

 ![Imgur](https://i.imgur.com/9j7bjMR.png)

+`41511` is used by the backend miner data API.

 ![Imgur](https://i.imgur.com/FnBbScu.png)

-This will map port 41511 and 5173 on your local machine to the same ports on the miner, allowing you to view your miner's dashboard at http://localhost:5173/ on your local machine.
+`5173` is used by the dashboard frontend.
+This is what you will be connecting to on your local machine.

-In order to create an ssh tunnel
+To create an ssh tunnel:

 ```bash
 ssh -L [local_port_1]:localhost:[remote_port_1] -L [local_port_2]:localhost:[remote_port_2] [miner]@[address]